 cross-section in every mesh.
 Apparently every one of the parallel tubes

 produces its own coat of gel.
 The coats become squeezed by mutual

-surface and occasionally in the bulk of the nematophyte.
+surface of the nematophyte.
 How the

 Lang: On Old Red Sandstone plants showing structure ...,